xXpi314159265Xx/Weighted-Voting/README.md

+## GUI

+Began working on adding gui to Banzhaf Power Index using John Zelle's graphics.py on 2/10/17. banzhaf power index graphics.py is incomplete.

 ## Weighted Voting

 This repository takes a weighted voting system and produces either the Banzhaf Power Index or the Shapley-Shubik Power Index.